yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ### Django

-Follow the below steps to enable tracing for the application that are based on Django Framework.
+Follow the below steps to enable the tracing for the application based on Django Framework.

 #### Configuration